uc-cdis/guppy/README.md

 look into `/src/server/auth/utils.js` for more details.

 ### Tiered Access:
-Guppy support 3 different levels of tier access, by setting `TIER_ACCESS_LEVEL`:
+The tiered-access setting is configured through either the `TIER_ACCESS_LEVEL` environment variable or the `tier_access_level` properties on individual indices in the esConfig.
+Guppy supports 3 different levels of tiered access:
 - `private` by default: only allows access to authorized resources
 - `regular`: allows all kind of aggregation (with limitation for unauthorized resources), but forbid access to raw data without authorization
 - `libre`: access to all data